NSCAD-DrawingLab/PictureDrawingSearch/README.md

 ## Requirements

-PictureDrawingSearch is programmed in Python 2.7 using the [KLibs framework](https://github.com/a-hurst/klibs).
-It has been developed and tested on macOS (10.9 through 10.13), but should also work with minimal hassle on computers running [Ubuntu](https://www.ubuntu.com/download/desktop) or [Debian](https://www.debian.org/distrib/) Linux.
-It is not currently compatible with any version of Windows, nor will it run under the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
+PictureDrawingSearch is programmed in Python 2.7 (3.3+ compatible) using the [KLibs framework](https://github.com/a-hurst/klibs).
+It has been developed and tested on macOS (10.9 through 10.13), but should also work with minimal hassle on computers running [Ubuntu](https://www.ubuntu.com/download/desktop) or [Debian](https://www.debian.org/distrib/) Linux, as well as on computers running Windows 7 or newer with [a bit more effort](https://github.com/a-hurst/klibs/wiki/Installation-on-Windows).

 The experiment is designed to be run with an EyeLink eye tracker, but it can be downloaded and tested without one (using the mouse cursor as a stand-in for gaze position) by adding the flag `-ELx` to the `klibs run` command.
+In order to run PictureDrawingSearch with a hardware EyeLink eye tracker, you will need to install the EyeLink API (including the 'pylink' Python library).

 ## Getting Started